ibm-cloud-docs/vpc/vsi_is_create_instance_template.md

    ```
    {: pre}

-   For this example, you see a response similar to the following output.
+   For this example, you see a response that is similar to the following output.

    ```sh
    ID                                          Name                         Status      Classic access   Default network ACL                   Default security group                 Resource group